-Red Flag: A red flag is a set of circumstances that are unusual in nature or vary from normal activity.
-The circumstances or activity signal that something is out of the ordinary and may need to be investigated further.
+Red Flag: A red flag is a set of circumstances that are unusual in nature or vary from the normal activity.
+It is a signal that something is out of the ordinary and may need to be investigated further.
+By themselves, they don't necessarily mean anything, but the more that are present, the higher the risk that fraud, waste and abuse is occurring, or could occur.